keptn/keptn.github.io/content/docs/0.16.x/manage/shipyard/index.md

 }
 ```

-If we want to trigger the `evaluation-only` sequence in the *hardening* stage, the following payload should be posted to the `POST /event` endpoint.
+To trigger the `evaluation-only` sequence in the *hardening* stage, post the following payload to the `POST /event` endpoint.
 Since we want to trigger an evaluation, we need to provide addition properties about the evaluation timeframe.
-More info are available in the
+More information is provided in the
 [Quality Gates](../../quality_gates/get_started/) section of our documentation.

 ```json